 DoNotPay is the world's first online robotic lawyer group.
-With this title, we can easily achieve things that cause stress for other people.
-Identity theft is just one of the many services that we can provide.
+With this title, we can easily achieve things that cause stress for other people. is just one of the many services that we can provide.
 Other services include:

 - Appealing Banned Accounts

 - Providing Burner Phones/Numbers

 - Cancel Subscriptions